Kids and Families

-- Constitution-in-Action Learning Labs: This fun, interactive program invites children and adults to work together to locate and analyze documents and their connections to the Constitution.
+- Family Learning Labs: This fun, interactive program invites children and adults to work together to locate and analyze documents and their connections to the Constitution.
 This program is free, but reservations must be made in advance.
-Upcoming dates: July 23, and July 29 at 10 am and 2 pm each day.

-- Genealogy Camp: Kids ages 12-15 are invited to spend a week this summer to learn how to trace their family history through the records at the National Archives.
-This free camp will be July 21-25, 9 am-12 pm; registration is required.
+- Genealogy Camp: Kids ages 12 and up are invited to spend a week in the summer to learn how to trace their family history through the records at the National Archives.

 - Story Time for Pre-Schoolers: Join the Archives education team for story time designed for 3-5 year olds and accompanying adults.
 Children will practice their listening skills, participate in group activities and create a craft.